-When I first entered this place, I was around 18 years old, and the sensations I had were overwhelming.
-Coming from a small town, it was the first time I had entered such a living, active house with the most diverse activities.
+When I first entered this place, I was around 18 years old, and I think I'll always remember the shock and surprise that struck me as I walked through the building.
+It was the first time I had entered such a living, active house with diverse activities happening all at the same time.

-Once you enter, you find yourself in Auróra’s lovely interior garden.
-If you get to visit Auróra, it's worth it to take a big walk around and check out every little corner of the place.
 Upstairs is the main bar and kitchen serving all kinds of drinks and vegetarian food.
-From Friday til Monday, you can also get a delicious daily menu, made in limited amounts.
+From Friday til Monday, you can usually get a delicious daily menu as well.

-If you keep on looking, you'll find some rooms behind rooms, sometimes filled with colorful happenings, screenings, talks, workshops, etc. Then check out the basement: this is where you can often enjoy live music.
-If you are there, keep looking, you might find some other surprising little spaces.
+If you keep on looking, you'll find some rooms behind rooms, sometimes filled with colorful happenings, screenings, talks, workshops, etc. In the basement, you can often enjoy live music.
+Once you are there, keep looking, you might find some surprising little spaces.

-Tip: Look up a specific event and go then, so you can see the spot at its fullest.
+Tip: Look up a specific event and visit then, so you can see the spot at its fullest.

 Loved this Spot?Join your international community.
 Share your favs and become part of our international community!